robotframework/robotframework/atest/README.rst

   Tests which are not executed at continuous integration.
 Contains all tests tagged with ``manual`` or ``telnet``.

-require-yaml, require-docutils, require-pygments, require-lxml, require-screenshot, require-tools.jar Require specified Python module or some other external tool to be installed.
+require-yaml, require-enum, require-docutils, require-pygments, require-lxml, require-screenshot, require-tools.jar Require specified Python module or some other external tool to be installed.
   See `Preconditions`_ for details and exclude like ``--exclude require-lxml`` if needed.